corda/corda/docs/source/tutorial-contract.rst

 It would be nice if you could program your node to automatically redeem your commercial paper as soon as it matures.
 Corda provides a way for states to advertise scheduled events that should occur in future.
-Whilst this information is by default ignored, if the corresponding *Cordapp* is installed and active in your node, and if the state is considered relevant by your wallet (e.g. because you own it), then the node can automatically begin the process of creating a transaction and taking it through the life cycle.
+Whilst this information is by default ignored, if the corresponding *Cordapp* is installed and active in your node, and if the state is considered relevant by your vault (e.g. because you own it), then the node can automatically begin the process of creating a transaction and taking it through the life cycle.
 You can learn more about this in the article ":doc:`event-scheduling`".